rust-embedded/discovery/src/08-leds-again/configuration.md

 - Figure out *which* pins you need to configure as digital outupts. (hint: check Section 6.4 LEDs of the *User Manual* (page 18)).
-- Read the documentation to understand what the bits in the `MODER` registry do.
+- Read the documentation to understand what the bits in the `MODER` register do.
-- Modify the `MODER` registry to configure the pins as digital outputs.
+- Modify the `MODER` register to configure the pins as digital outputs.

 If successful, you'll see the 8 LEDs turn on when you run the program.